About The Location & History

 What Is The Initiative?

+Casa Compasiva is a Maternity Center that provides a caring alternative to the unacceptable birthing options for women in Oaxaca, Mexico.
 Since opening its doors in 2011, Casa Compasiva has worked to provide compassionate maternity care to the families of Oaxaca.

 Their staff uses holistic, evidence-based practices to care for mothers and babies from pregnancy until one year after delivery.
 The center provides pre-natal, health, nutrition, and exercise classes to help expecting mothers make the right decisions for the delivery and care of their infant.